 To keep faux fur blankets, throws, and pillowcases in excellent shape for years to come, we actually want to avoid washing them too often.
 What's too often?
 Great question!
 It depends on how often you use your items and what kind of environments they are being exposed to.

-For example, if you are the type to go camping and expose your throw or blanket to the campgrounds and dirt, you may have to wash it more frequently (several times a year) than someone who just keeps it on their couch.
-Same goes if your favorite furry friends are constantly drooling all over your luxurious throws.
+For example, if you are the type to take your blanket to music festivals or camping and expose your faux fur throw to the grounds and dirt, you may have to wash it more frequently (several times a year) than someone who just keeps their faux fur blanket on their couch.
+Same goes if your favorite furry friends are constantly drooling all over your luxurious faux fur throws.

-On the flip side, if your blankets or pillowcases aren’t getting a ton of use or are being used more for decor, then you can get away with washing your item as little as once per year.
+On the flip side, if your fluffy home goods aren’t getting a ton of use or are being used more for decor, then you can get away with washing your faux fur blankets as little as once per year.

 When Should My Faux Fur Home Goods Be Washed?